-Welcome to 2017!
+Welcome to 2020!
 Who’s determined to make this their best year yet?
 We know we are!
-To kick off the year with a bang, we decided to provide you with some extraordinarily reasonable resolutions to make if you’re suffering from back or neck pain.
+To kick off the year with a bang, we decided to provide you with some reasonable resolutions to make if you’re suffering from back or neck pain.

 An active lifestyle is essential to your overall health, including your spine.
 As we always say, an active spine is a healthy one.
 We know it can be hard to exercise when you are experiencing pain, but it’s important to build up your strength and to stretch on a daily basis.

 This year we’re encouraging you to ditch all of the exercise programs you don’t like and focus on ones you do.
 Not a big fan of hitting the gym solo?
 Choose a gym that offers group exercise!
 Doing something you love will make it easier to stick to the plan.

 See how various types of exercises can help prevent or relieve back pain: